stmbsnaasmf/random_cipher_33_126/README.md

 `plaintext[i] = indexOf(map, 94, ciphertext[i]) + 33;`

-This requires us to first find the index of the ciphertext char in the map array, which is an $O(n)$ operation for a single character, or $O(n \times m)$ for a char array of length $m$.
+This requires us to first find the index of the ciphertext char in the map array, which is an $O(n)$ operation for a single char, or $O(n \times m)$ for an array of length $m$.
 Here, $n$ is the length of the map array.
 As we can see, it is extremely inefficient.

 If we can encrypt a single char in $O(1)$ time using `ciphertext[i] = map[plaintext[i] - 33];`, we should also be able to decrypt in $O(1)$ time as well, right?